shawnmckinney/py-fortress/README-CLI-AUTH.md

 _______________________________________________________________________________
 ## Setup an RBAC Policy Using ([admin_mgr](impl/admin_mgr.py)) CLI

-This section requires another utility, described in the [README-CLI](./README-CLI.md), to insert the RBAC policy that will be tested in the section following.
+* To setup RBAC test data, we'll be using another utility that was introduced here:  [README-CLI](./README-CLI.md).

-From the Python3 runtime terminal, enter the following commands, from the test folder:
+From the py-fortress/test folder, enter the following commands:

 1. **user add** - chorowitz